KiDS-1000 cosmology: Combined second- and third-order shear statistics: Theoretical background

 The projected power- and bispectrum can then be computed using the Limber approximation \citep{Limber:1954,Kaiser:1997,Bernardeau:1997,Schneider:1998,LoVerde2008},

 where $\ell_3 = |\pmb{\ell}_1+\pmb{\ell}_2|$, and $g^{(i)}(\chi)$ denotes the lensing efficiency and is defined as

-with $n^{(i)}(\chi)$ being the redshift probability distribution of the $i$-th tomographic $z$-bin.
-Since the Limber approximation breaks down for small values of $\ell$ \citep{Kilbinger2017}, we consider only scales below $4^\circ$ for the modelling of $\MapMapMap$.
-In principle, we could have also used the modified Limber approximation and shift $\ell_{1,2,3}\rightarrow\ell_{1,2,3}+1/2$, but since we found a difference at maximum for the largest filter radii of $1.5\%$, we have neglected it here.
+with $n^{(i)}(\chi)$ being the redshift probability distribution of the $i$-th tomographic $z_\mathrm{ph}$-bin.
+Since the Limber approximation breaks down for small values of $\ell$ \citep{Kilbinger2017}, we consider only scales below $4^\circ$ to model $\MapMapMap$.
+In principle, we could have also used the modified Limber approximation and shift $\ell_{1,2,3}\rightarrow\ell_{1,2,3}+1/2$, but since we found a difference at maximum for the largest filter radii of $1.5\%$, we neglected it here.
 To model the non-linear matter power spectrum $P_{\delta\delta}$, we use the revised \textsc{HMcode2020} model of \citet{Mead2021} and for the matter bispectrum $B_{\delta\delta\delta}$ the \textsc{BiHalofit} of \citet{Takahashi:2020}.